riddima15benjamin/riddima15benjamin/README.md

 ### Hi there :)
-I'm Riddima, a full-time computer science student currently immersed in the exciting world of academia.
-I'm passionate about unraveling the intricacies of algorithms, mastering programming languages, and delving into the ever-evolving landscape of technology.
+I'm Riddima, a full-time computer science student passionate about exploring the endless possibilities of technology.
 Whether I'm tackling challenging assignments, collaborating on projects, or participating in coding competitions, I embrace every opportunity to expand my knowledge and refine my skills.
+📌 Open to collaborations on AI/ML/deep learning projects, research, and anything tech-related.
+Let’s connect and create something amazing!

 - 📫 How to reach me: riddima15benjamin@gmail.com